tbogdala/woolycore/README.md

 * Support for llama.cpp's BNF-like grammar rules for sampling.
 * Ability to cache the current prediction state which can be used to cache processed prompt data in memory so that it can be reused to speed up regeneration using the exact same prompt.
-It can also be used to continue predictions that have frozen
+It can also be used to continue predictions that have been frozen.
 * Tokenize text or just get the number of tokens for a given text string.
 * Generate embeddings using models such as `nomic-ai/nomic-embed-text-v1.5-GGUF` on HuggingFace in a batched process.

-## Build notes
+## Build Instructions

 To build, use the following commands: